davidka/portfolio/src/content/about/index.md

 title: 'About Me'
 avatar: './avatar.png'
 skills:
-  - JavaScript
-  - TypeScript
+  - Java-/TypeScript
   - HTML & CSS
   - React/Redux
   - Scrum
+  - CI/CD
-  - Gitlab CI
+  - Gitlab
   - Blockchain
   - NodeJS
   - Docker
   - Java
+  - .NET Core
+  - SQL
 ---

 I have 10+ years of experience as a software engineer, and have worked at both small startups and large organizations.
 While I'm a proficient full-stack developer, my expertise is in building scalable web- and cross-plattform applications based on web technologies.